What is Income-Based Repayment (IBR)?

 - If you borrowed your first loan before July 1, 2014.

 How long will I have to repay the loan?
-Any remaining balances of your loans are forgiven after you make payments for 20 or 25 years if the loans are not repaid by then.
+Any remaining balances of your loans are forgiven after you if the loans are not repaid by then.
 The IRS considers the loan balances forgiven through IBR program a taxable event.
 If you expect that you cannot manage the tax implications given your income at that point in time, you can contact the IRS to discuss your options and learn more about payment plans.

 Are there other repayment plans based on income?
 Yes, for some recent borrowers, the Pay as You Earn program (PAYE) or Revised Pay As You Earn (REPAYE) repayment plans may offer an even lower monthly payment.